-Celtic Charity has always been an integral part of Celtic Football Club, uniting the Celtic Family around the world in collectively-held values and beliefs.
+Celtic Charity was established as a charitable trust in 1995 and has always been an integral part of Celtic Football Club, uniting the Celtic Family across the globe in collectively-held values and beliefs.

 Celtic Charity launched its 1254125 Fundraising initiative in the summer of 2012.

 We are asking every Celtic supporter across the globe to raise £125 in the Club's 125th Anniversary Year to improve the lives of the world's poorest and most vulnerable people.
 Our target is to raise £1.25M.